LightPAYLuxembourg/Web-.NET/README.md

 # Web-.NET

-This is an encryption project which is compatible with LightPAY Web API.
+This is an encryption class which is compatible with LightPAY Web API.